Due to the current situation, the IPDPS conference and the attached workshops will not take place as planned.

 |Silent Data Access Protocol for NVRAM+RDMA Distributed Storage.
 Q, Liu and P. Varman|

 All submissions should follow the IEEE standard 8.5” x 11” two-column format.
 The workshop will accept traditional research papers (8-10 pages) for in-depth topics and short papers (4-8 pages) for works in progress on hot topics.

 Papers should not be submitted in parallel to any other conference or journal.

 The proceedings of this workshop will be published together with the proceedings of other IPDPS 2020 workshops by the IEEE Computer Society Press.
 Proceedings of the workshops are distributed at the conference and are submitted for inclusion in the IEEE Xplore Digital Library after the conference.
 At least one of the authors of each accepted paper must register as a participant of the workshop and present the paper at the workshop, in order to have the paper published in the proceedings.

-Please check the main conference website.
+Please follow emailed instructions and check the main conference website.